JamesNickelson19/cloud_identification/FIT_images/README.md

 This section is where you should put all the images that you are planning to train the models on.
 I'm not uploading them, because theres a lot, but they can be found on the UH cluster computer at /home2/jn22aah/Project if you would like to see them.
+Please note, to recreate my process, folders should be created under this section for each training milestone (I have 20, 40, 80, 160, 320, and 450 image folders).
+This just helps with getting the right amount of images in each training set.
-Alternatively, the extracted features can be found in the processed_data folder
+Alternatively, to veiwthe extracted features, they can be found in the processed_data folder